axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 smb: \users\Public\>
 ```

-Then, using [responder](https://github.com/lgandx/Responder), an LLMNR, NBT-NS and MDNS poisoner, as listeners we were able to capture a hash for the **amanda** account.
+Finally, using [responder](https://github.com/lgandx/Responder), an LLMNR, NBT-NS and MDNS poisoner, as listener we were able to capture a hash for the **amanda** account.

 ```bash
 $ sudo responder -I tun0